How To Make 2019 Your Best Year Ever

 Over time, that filter gets clogged with unconstructive chatter and limiting beliefs, muddying your vision of what’s possible.

-Line up all your thoughts about what you want for your career and life, like tchotchkes on a shelf.
+Write down all your hopes and fears about your career.
+Then imagine them lined up in your living room, like tchotchkes on a shelf.
 Which do you want to guide your day-to-day?
 Which will you let go?

 If you declutter nothing else, purge the limiting beliefs that are holding you back.